redboul/blogpost/bonita-documentation-update.md

 * Possible to open to contributors (internal or external)

 At first, we looked for a new documentation site/framework/tool/potatoe that would allow us to do all of this.
-We failed (maybe we are quite demandine...)
+We failed (maybe we are quite demanding...)
-We have decided to creat a one!
+We have decided to create one!

 ## Motivation

 We currently use Drupal to host all of our contents (customer, partnership, community portals) and for the documentation contents too.
 It allows us to use several plugins to manage features like search, authentication, taxonomy and so on.
 It is a great tool but here in the R&D team, we wanted to use a simpler way to manage the documentation content and specifically not writing complex html.
-Furthermore, Drupal stores all its content on database so the only simple way to edit the content is to use the drupal management portal which can be cumbersome.
+Furthermore, Drupal stores all its content in a database so the only simple way to edit the content is to use the drupal management portal which can be cumbersome.

-It also provides a lot of useless feature we do not actually need or that weighted our day to day use :
+It also provides a lot of useless features we do not actually need or that weighted our day to day usage :

  * documentation site view
    * Full page reload on each click